civictechdc/codefordc.github.com/_resources/getting-started.md

 Much of our work takes place on [GitHub](https://github.com).
 If you're not familiar with it, you may want to take some time to get up to speed.
 18F has created a [useful guide](https://18f.gsa.gov/2015/03/03/how-to-use-github-and-the-terminal-a-guide/) to GitHub and using the OSX Terminal.
 The guide is focused on contributing to the 18F website, but the [Code for DC website](https://github.com/codefordc/codefordc.github.com) is structured the same way.
 See if you can submit a pull request to the Code for DC website.
 If you can't find anything to add or change, there's a file called `graffiti.md` to add whatever you want, like "Hello, World!".

 For a higher-level overview of `git`, check out this [15-minute introduction](https://try.github.io/).
+Once you get started, this [cheat sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) might come in handy to remember key commands.

 ## Open Some Data